Introduction and Highlights

 THE WEIGHT CONNECTION

-Magnesium and the B-complex vitamins are energy nutrients: they activate enzymes that control digestion, absorption, and the utilization of proteins, fats, and carbohydrates.
-Lack of these necessary energy nutrients causes improper utilization of food, leading to such far-ranging symptoms as hypoglycemia, anxiety, and obesity.
+Magnesium and B-complex vitamins are energy nutrients.
+They activate enzymes that control digestion, absorption, and the utilization of proteins, fats, and carbohydrates.
+Lack of these necessary energy nutrients causes improper utilization of food.
+It can lead to such far-ranging symptoms as hypoglycemia, anxiety, and obesity.

 Food craving and overeating can be simply a desire to continue eating past fullness because the body is, in fact, craving nutrients that are missing from processed food.
 You continue to eat empty calories that pack on the pounds but get you no further ahead in your nutrient requirements.

-Magnesium is also necessary in the chemical reaction that allows insulin to usher glucose into cells, where glucose is involved in making energy for the body.
-If there is not enough magnesium to do this job, both insulin and glucose become elevated.
-The excess glucose gets stored as fat and contributes to obesity.
+Magnesium is also necessary for the chemical reaction that allows insulin to usher glucose into cells, where glucose is involved in making energy for the body.
+If there is not enough magnesium to do this job, both insulin and glucose levels elevate.
+The excess glucose stores as fat and contributes to obesity.
 Having excess insulin puts you on the road toward diabetes.

 The connection between stress and obesity cannot be overlooked.
 The stress chemical cortisol signals a metabolic shutdown that makes losing weight almost impossible.
 It’s as if the body feels it is under an attack such that it must hoard all its resources, including fat stores, and won’t let go of them under any inducement.
 Magnesium can effectively neutralize the effects of stress.